sysdiglabs/charts/charts/sysdig-deploy/README.md

 ### Differences between `sysdig` and `sysdig-deploy`

-When moving from the old chart to new, there will be some differences for the agent and node-analyzer components.
-The majority of these differences are in metadata names and labels.
+There are several differences in the agent and node-analyzer components in the new chart compared to the old one.
+The majority of the differences are in the metadata names and labels.

 - `helm.sh/chart: sysdig-<version>` -> `helm.sh.chart: nodeAnalyzer-<version>` or `helm.sh.chart: agent-<version>`
 - label `app.kubernetes.io/name: agent` for the agent daemonset and pods